-Since crude oil margins can be earned by capturing spreads between different qualities of crude oil, the Company's crude oil marketing business is subject to volatility in price differentials between crude oil streams and blending agents.
+Since crude oil margins can be earned by capturing spreads between commodity prices, the Company's liquids marketing business is subject to volatility in price differentials.
 Due to this volatility, the Company's margins and profitability can vary significantly.
 The Company expects that commodity prices will continue to fluctuate significantly in the future.
 The Company utilizes financial derivative instruments as part of its overall risk management strategy to assist in managing the exposure to commodity prices, as well as interest rates and foreign exchange risks.
-For example, as NGL and refined product prices are somewhat related to the price of crude oil, crude oil financial contracts are one of the more common price risk management strategies that the Company uses.
-Also, with respect to crude oil, the Company manages its exposure using WTI based futures, options and swaps.
+The Company manages its exposure to such commodity prices using WTI based futures, options and swaps.
 These strategies are subject to basis risk between the prices of crude oil streams, WTI, NGL and refined product values and, therefore, may not fully offset future price movements.
 Furthermore, there is no guarantee that these strategies and other efforts to manage marketing and inventory risks will generate profits or mitigate all the market and inventory risk associated with these activities.
-If the Company utilizes price risk management strategies, the Company may forego the benefits that may otherwise be experienced if commodity prices were to increase.
+The Company's utilization of price risk management strategies may result in the Company forgoing some or all of the benefits that may otherwise be experienced if commodity prices were to increase.
 In addition, any non-compliance with the Company's trading policies could result in significantly adverse financial effects.
 To the extent that the Company engages in these kinds of activities, the Company is also subject to credit risks associated with counterparties with whom the Company has contracts.
 The Company does not trade financial instruments for speculative purposes.